Reilly-Seeley/Geospatial-Work/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### 2. M.S.
-Capstone Project — Citizen Science Observer Engagement in the Colorado MRoS Study
+Capstone Project - Citizen Science Observer Engagement in the Colorado MRoS Study
 This research was conducted in partnership with the NASA-Funded **Mountain Rain or Snow (MRoS)** Citizen Science Initiative (https://www.rainorsnow.org/home) and examined factors influencing long-term volunteer engagement in observer precipitation phase monitoring.
 Survey data and observation patterns were analyzed to identify behavioral and spatial differences between highly active and less-engaged observers, with the goal of informing strategies to improve data continuity.

-**Core Finding:** Sustained participation over time — even at modest reporting frequencies — proved to be a stronger indicator of an engaged observer than high short-term activity.
+**Core Finding:** Sustained participation over time, even at modest reporting frequencies, proved to be a stronger indicator of an engaged observer than high short-term activity.
 Both highly active and less-engaged participants shared similar survey attitudes and event reminder response rates, suggesting that the peak winter months, when precipitation phase monitoring is most relevant, present a key opportunity to reinforce engagement and extend active involvement.

 **Key Applications:**
 - Advanced R programming for data cleaning, spatial analysis, and statistical testing.